Awards Logo

 • The project displays innovation or originality that has been applied to positive effect.

-• The project represents the best possible solution given the constraints and issues encountered.
+The project represents the best possible solution given the constraints and issues encountered.

-Presentations to the judging panel are required for all shortlisted entries in this category:
+Presentations to the judging panel are required for all shortlisted entries in this category.

 Excellence in the design of learning content - commercial sector

-Judges will be looking for demonstrable evidence that:
+What the judges will be looking for

 • The design has been aligned to a clearly identified performance need.